georgelam155/cunyopenmusic/minorscale.md

 ### 3.3 Relative Major, Relative Minor

 Before we look at the interval pattern for a natural minor scale, take a look at the key signature for the c minor scale above.
-It consists of 3 flats, and is indeed the key signature for E-flat major.
+It consists of 3 flats, and you'll notice that it is also the key signature for E-flat major.
 Since both C minor and E-flat major share the same key signature, they both use the same notes.
 We call these two scales "relatives" of each other:
 - c minor is the **relative minor** of E-flat major
 - E-flat major is the **relative major** of c minor

 What is the relationship between these relatives?
 Notice that the tonic of minor key will always be a **minor 3rd** below the tonic of its relative major.
 We can use this information to find the notes of a minor scale by first finding its relative major.
 To do this: